SawadeeKubPomPuri/todo-cli/README.md

 ## ✨ Features

 - ➕ **Add tasks** - Quickly capture new todo items
+- ✏️ **Edit tasks** - Modify an existing todo by specifying its index and new title
 - ❌ **Delete tasks** - Remove completed or unwanted todos by index
 - 📋 **List tasks** - View all your todos in a clean, formatted table
 - ✅ **Toggle completion** - Mark todos as complete or incomplete